 - In RSU, one doesn’t pay anything to purchase it, so these options are always beneficial, e.g., suppose a company XYZ hires a CEO and offers 1000 stock options at the joining time.
 He can purchase the stock option at a flat price of RS 5/ stock.
 The condition is he can execute it only after four years of employment.
 So the primary intention of the CEO would be to increase the stock’s market price so that he can purchase at a flat price below and earn a profit later.
 After four years, suppose the stock trades at RS 20/ stock.
 Then he can make a profit of Rs15/ stock.

 - So in this way, even the company earns a profit from the good performance of the employees and employer by selling the stock later at a higher price.

 - Employees receive full shareholders’ rights in stock options.
 In restricted stock option units, employees have minimal rights.
 As in the stock option, it behaves like common shareholders after the vesting period is over.
 The employee can purchase at a fixed price and purchase time.
 Employers only offer restricted stock units when employees meet certain conditions.
 Stock option holders receive voting rights, but RSUs don’t grant employees any voting or dividend rights.

 Let’s discuss the top comparison between Stock Option vs RSU

-Deciding whether to go with RSU or stock options, one has to do a detailed difference between the advantages and disadvantages of both of them.
-Generally, the RSU is considered to be less risky because here the purchase doesn’t happen as one does not have to spend on the purchase of stocks.
+Deciding whether to go with RSU or stock options, one has to make a detailed difference between their advantages and disadvantages.
+People generally consider RSUs less risky, as they don’t require the individual to spend money on buying stocks.